bobbyiliev/101-linux-commands-ebook/ebook/en/content/063-the-tar-command.md

 tar -cvf file-14-09-12.tar /home/abel/
 ```

-2. Untars file in the current directory:
+2. To un-tar a file in the current directory:

 ```
  tar -xvf file-14-09-12.tar